Vikaspogu/blog/content/blog/loki-rsyslog-k3s.md

 socialShare=true
 +++

-Enable syslog, do this on each host and replace `target` IP (and maybe `port`) with you syslog `externalIP` that is in helm values for [promtail](https://github.com/grafana/loki/tree/master/production/helm/promtail)
+Enable Syslog, do this on each host, and replace `target` IP (and maybe `port`) with your Syslog `externalIP` that is in helm values for [promtail](https://github.com/grafana/loki/tree/master/production/helm/promtail)

 ```yaml
 promtail: